Banana Growing – Florida

 • Apple” or “Manzana”, is a small, sweet, slightly apple-flavored banana.
 It must be soft ripe or it is astringent.
 It is regularly available at one of our local Florida grocery stores.

-• Orinoco” is the banana settlers most likely encountered, also referred to as the “Horse Banana”, it is a cold tolerant variety.
+• Orinoco” is the banana settlers most likely encountered, also referred to as the “Horse Banana”, it is a slightly more cold-tolerant variety.
 Not too sweet, can be used as a plantain when under-ripe.

 • Rajapuri” is a premium, tasty variety.
 Not wind tolerant.
 It is slow to sucker.

 • Ice Cream“, or “Blue Java”, is another small, very tasty variety.
 It ripens while still green.
-This “tree” is a large one, readily suckering.
+This banana plant is a larger variety to 12-feet tall.
+It suckers well.

 • Goldfinger“, or “FHIA-01”, is a newly developed hybrid with finger-small fruit.
-The flesh is sweet and golden yellow.
+The flesh is sweet and golden yellow with a slight lemon zest flavor.

 Collecting Bananas